nvi-inc/fs-vgos/fs-vgos.md

 You can select the RDBE to set by letter: `a`, `b`, `c`, or `d`.

-With that RDBE’s time being displayed, type `s` to sync it (and `y` to confirm), then type `.` (dot) to set the time to FS time.
+With that RDBE's time being displayed, type `s` to sync it (and `y` to confirm), then type `.` (dot) to set the time to FS time.

 If the resulting displayed time is off by up to a few seconds, use `+` and/or `-` to increment and/or decrement the RDBE by a second at time until it agrees with the FS time.

 Be sure to exit with `<Escape>`.

-Note if an experiment spans the end of a December 31 or a June 30 and any RDBE gets its time reset after that but before the end of the experiment, **all** the RDBEs must have their times reset before recordings will work again.
+>Note if an experiment spans the end of a December 31 or a June 30 and any RDBE gets its time reset after that but before the end of the experiment, **all** the RDBEs must have their times reset before recordings will work again.

 **After setting the time for each RDBE that needs it, repeat the [configure step above](#configure-rdbes) for each RDBE that was set.**